Sign In Forgot Password

 - Remember that activities that involve close contact and the close sharing of exhaled air, whether indoors or outdoors, are higher risk.

-- Corona virus transmission is less likely to occur during outdoor rather than indoor activities.
+- Coronavirus transmission is less likely to occur during outdoor rather than indoor activities.

-- In addition to the precautions above, the risk of infection is decreased by increasing ventilation, maintaining distance and by washing hands frequently.
+- In addition to the precautions above, the risk of infection is decreased by increasing ventilation, maintaining distance, and by washing hands frequently.

 Food and Drink

-- Eating and drinking are allowed in the temple and at all temple related activities.
+- Eating and drinking are allowed in the temple and at all temple-related activities.

 - Remember that the risk of infection is decreased by increasing the distance between those who are eating and drinking.